mcbernadich/CandyCracker/README.md

 ### dracula2.py:

+WARNING: this will soon be moved to a new stand-alone github repo, and ```dracula2.py``` will be deprecated in favour of ```pydracula```.

 I was tempted to call this snipped ```phaseConnect.py```, as it is a code to achieve a phase-connected timing solution from an initial ```tempo2``` parameter file and a set of ToAs.
 However, this can also be described as a ```tempo2``` implementation of the original ```Dracula``` algorithm implemented in bash for ```tempo``` (https://github.com/pfreire163/Dracula, Freire & Ridolfi 2018).
 Therefore, it is now called ```dracula2.py```.
 As such, it works very much in the very same way.
 Requirements: numpy and an installation of ```tempo2```.
 Only the basic ```tempo2``` software is called through the subprocess module, so no extra packages or plug-ins are needed.

 ### constrainMass.py:

-This -still incomplete- snippet contrains the masses of your system given Keplerian and post-Keplerian parameters.
+This snippet contrains the masses of your system given Keplerian and post-Keplerian parameters.
 It doesn't draw full mass and inclination diagrams, it just gives some values assuming general relativity.
 It only requires numpy.

 ### computeTimes.py:

+WARNING: this will eventually be deprecated and moved to a stand-alone repo with some other useful plotting tools.

 This snippet allows you to compute observing times for MeerKAT of events happening at certain sky coordinates (e.g., periastron or conjunction at altitude higher than 20 degrees) given orbital parameters or a tempo2 ephemeris.
 It has some flexibility and it can account for omdot.
 Eventually, more telescopes sites can be added.
 It requires numpy, scipy and (of course) astropy.